balena-os/balena-supervisor/README.md

-	"userId": "141", /* User ID for the user who owns the app */ "username": "gh_pcarranzav", /* User name for the user who owns the app */ "deviceType": "intel-edison", /* The device type corresponding to the test application */ "files": { /* This field is used by the host OS so the supervisor doesn't care about it */ "network/settings": "[global]\nOfflineMode=false\n\n[WiFi]\nEnable=true\nTethering=false\n\n[Wired]\nEnable=true\nTethering=false\n\n[Bluetooth]\nEnable=true\nTethering=false",
+	"userId": "141", /* User ID for the user who owns the app */ "username": "gh_pcarranzav", /* User name for the user who owns the app */ "deviceType": "intel-edison", /* The device type corresponding to the test application */ "files": { /* This field is used by the host OS on devices, so the supervisor doesn't care about it */ "network/settings": "[global]\nOfflineMode=false\n\n[WiFi]\nEnable=true\nTethering=false\n\n[Wired]\nEnable=true\nTethering=false\n\n[Bluetooth]\nEnable=true\nTethering=false",
 		"network/network.config": "[service_home_ethernet]\nType = ethernet\nNameservers = 8.8.8.8,8.8.4.4"
 	},